The Constitution of the Kingdom of 109

 The monarch may create new laws, abolish current laws, and is able to reject proposals made by others in Kingdom of 109 law.

-The monarch of 109 shall be appointed, with the majority of the current citizens of 109 who are also currently students of Longfellow being aware of such a decree, by the incumbent monarch or someone of equal status; someone who has been a monarch previously can serve again.
+If the need arrises, a new monarch of 109 shall be appointed, with the majority of the current citizens of 109 who are also currently students of Longfellow being aware of such a decree, by the incumbent monarch or someone of equal status; someone who has been a monarch previously can serve again.

 When there is no monarch to choose the successor, the successor will be chosen by a predecessor monarch or someone of equal status.